timeplus-io/docs/docs/viz.md

 :::info

-The Timeplus datasource plugin for Grafana is in the early stage.
+The Timeplus datasource plugin for Grafana is in the early stages.
 Please contact us to arrange the integration.

 :::